ppd0523/utc-simple-log/README.md

 # UTC Simple Log

-Simple log with UTC timer.
+Simple log with UTC timer

 * No option
 * Both console and File